bdherouville/sip-hass-docs/docs/add-on/troubleshooting.md

 The request got messed up and returns a `400: Bad Request` error.

 This could be because your endpoint config is invalid.
+For example an accentuated character in the remote device configuration : ("Téléphone Bob")

 :::caution